-- 2 In the tree view of the menu, right click Order and then select Insert Menu Item.In the blank box that displays, type File and press Enter. - 3 Right click File and select Insert Submenu Item from the popup menu.
+In the Menu painter tree view, right click Order and then select Insert Menu Item.

+In the blank box that displays, type File and press Enter.

+- 3 Right click File and select Insert Submenu Item from the popup menu.
 For the submenu item text, type Synchronize and press Enter. - 4 Repeat the previous step but type Sync Options... for the submenu item text.